Improve Yard Drainage

 The bottom of the trench should be level and it needs to extend to the lowest part of your lot where eventually the bottom of the trench will extend out to daylight.
 As the ground falls away, the trench becomes more shallow until the end of the pipe sticks out of the ground.

 Water that flows down through the gravel pulls water out of the soil and this same system can be used to drain soggy back or front yards.

 Be sure that your roof water is piped to the lowest part of your lot too.
 Don't allow it to flow onto the ground next to your home.
-Step-by-step directions of how to install a linear french drain can be found in a DVD I produced two years ago.
+Step-by-step directions of how to install a linear french drain can be found in a streaming video I produced years ago.